blakemerryman/blakemerryman.github.io/_posts/2018-04-10-introduction-to-codables.md

 - handling the raw strings used to parse values from the JSON
 - mapping raw values to specific types (e.g. `Date` or `URL`)
+- properly handling missing or malformed values
-- doesn't scale well when dealing with large or complex models
+- scaling when dealing with large or complex models